pivotal/docs-tap/getting-started/iterate-new-app-intellij.hbs.md

    Use the hyperlink at the top of the Run output following the words **Tilt started on** to view your application in your browser.

-2. In the IDE, make a change to the source code.
+1. In the IDE, make a change to the source code.
 For example, in `HelloController.java`, edit the string returned to say `Hello!` and save.

-3. (Optional) Build your project by clicking **Build** > **Build Project** if you do not have **Build project automatically** (`Preferences` > `Build, Execution, Deployment` > `Compiler`) activated.
+1. (Optional) Build your project by clicking **Build** > **Build Project** if you do not have **Build project automatically** activated under **Preferences** > **Build, Execution, Deployment** > **Compiler**.

-4. The container is updated when the logs stop streaming.
+1. The container is updated when the logs stop streaming.
 Navigate to your browser and refresh the page.

-5. View the changes to your workload running on the cluster.
+1. View the changes to your workload running on the cluster.

-6. Either continue making changes, or stop the Live Update process when finished.
+1. Either continue making changes, or stop the Live Update process when finished.
    To stop Live Update navigate to the **Run** tab at the bottom left of the IntelliJ window and click the red stop icon on the left side of the screen.